 How does IPL remove hair?

-With laser hair removal, the laser beam penetrates the skin and is absorbed by the hair follicle under the skin's surface.
-The laser generates heat energy that destroys the hair growth cells within the follicle.
-Because the laser beam is large, it affects lots of hairs at once.
+With IPL hair removal, the light penetrates the skin and is absorbed by the hair and transferred to the follicle under the skin's surface.
+The light generates heat energy that destroys the hair growth cells within the follicle.

-Due to technical advancements over the last 10 years, lasers are now commonly used in long term and permanent hair reduction.
-At Fraser Clinic, the Intense Pulsed Light system is used for hair removal.
+Due to technical advancements over the last 15 years, light based therapies from IPL & laser are now commonly used in long term and permanent hair reduction.
+At Fraser Clinic Appearance Medicine, the Intense Pulsed Light system is used for hair removal.
 The number of treatments needed to obtain optimal results varies with hair colour and density, skin type, treatment area and hair growth cycle.
-Laser treatments impair the growth of hair follicles when they are in an active growth cycle.
+Light treatments impair the growth of hair follicles when they are in an active growth cycle.
 Not all follicles are active at the same time, so depending on the growth cycle, 4 to 6 treatments, at intervals of 4 to 6 weeks, may be required for the optimum effect.

 As with other lasers, Intense Pulsed Light is more effective with darker hair.
-Fair or grey hair lack melanin and therefore are not as well treated with laser.
+Fair or grey hair lack melanin and therefore provide no target for light absorption.

 Why are multiple treatments necessary?